tytydraco/yessleep/out/Necromancer_Summer_Camp_Part_2.md

 “Where do you think they’re going?”
 I asked.

 “No idea,” Colton replied.
-“But since we’re here you should try shooting.”
+“But since we’re here, you might as well try shooting.”

 “I don’t know, I’d probably just mess it up.”

 “Quit being so negative, broseph.
 You can do this.
 Besides, we gotta kill some time now anyway.”

-I reluctantly agreed, and I was taken over to the counselor running the range.
+Reluctantly, I agreed and was taken over to the counselor running the range.
 He had me put on some bracers and a quiver, while he explained some of the basics to me.
 He even had me pull the string back a couple of times to get a feel for the draw.

 “Alright, kid, go ahead and give it a shot,” the counselor said encouragingly.

 I glanced back at Colton and Raven who were standing behind the counselor, and to my displeasure I noticed some of the other kids starting to take an interest in me.
 Great, why does everything around here have to turn into a humiliation ritual?

 And then I saw her.
 In the midst of the growing crowd she glowed with divine radiance.
 My pretty mystery girl.
-My legs started to tremble uncontrollably in response.
+My legs trembled uncontrollably in response.

 I lowered the bow and said, “Actually, I don’t really want to anymore.”